A groupoid approach to the equivariant coarse Baum--Connes conjecture: Applications to higher index theory

 \begin{Cor}[\cite{FW2016}] Let $X$ be a bounded geometry metric space equipped with a free, proper, and isometric right $\Ga$-action.
 If $X$ admits an equivariant coarse embedding into Hilbert space, then its equivariant coarse groupoid $G(X, \Ga)$ satisfies the Baum--Connes conjecture with coefficients.
 Consequently, the equivariant coarse Baum--Connes conjecture holds for $X$. \end{Cor}

-The fact that equivariant coarse embeddability into Hilbert space implies the equivariant coarse Baum--Connes conjecture was originally proved by Fu and Wang \cite{FW2016} using the machinery of equivariant localization algebras and Dirac-dual-Dirac methods.
-As pointed out in \cite{GWWY2024}, their original result implicitly requires the space to satisfy the condition of equivariant bounded geometry (essentially, being equivariantly coarsely equivalent to a free action).
+The fact that equivariant coarse embeddability into Hilbert space implies the equivariant coarse Baum--Connes conjecture was originally proved by B.~Fu and X.~Wang \cite{FW2016} using the machinery of equivariant localization algebras and Dirac-dual-Dirac methods.
+As clarified in \cite{GWWY2024}, their result is naturally formulated under the assumption of equivariant bounded geometry, which is equivalent to the assumption that the action is equivariantly coarsely equivalent to a free action.
+Thus, the free action setting considered in the present paper is precisely the natural framework of the previous result, and our proof provides a new groupoid-equivariant approach to this case.